Our family affects who we are and plays a large role in who we grow up to be.

 We learn habits, principles, customs and form perspectives based on these important relationships.
 We also learn how to support, love, communicate and interact with others via family relationships.

 While some of us are lucky to have healthy families, many have to come to terms that their family is in fact, not perfect.
-Dysfunctional families can have a negative effect on the members, but with family therapy, this situation can be improved.
+Dysfunctional families can have a negative effect on the members, but with family therapy sessions, this situation can be improved.

 What Is Family Therapy?